 Day 2 began with meet the experts session followed by a Pediatrics HCT round table that finished with the commitment of all Heads of Services of Pediatric Centers to work together towards harmonizing treatments and sharing facilities.
-Common HCT debates included discussion of cryopreserved vs refrigerated grafts for autologous HCT; Matched Unrelated donor vs Haplo; and Bone Marrow vs Cord Blood with detailed and lengthy presentations.
+Common HCT debates included discussion of cryopreserved vs refrigerated grafts for autologous HCT; matched unrelated donor vs Haploidentical donor; and bone marrow vs cord blood with detailed presentations.